Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```

 **Description:**
-This scenario illustrates the agent’s ability to generate an invoice for a fixed amount in cryptocurrency (e.g., 1000 USDC).
+This scenario illustrates the agent's ability to generate an invoice for a fixed amount in cryptocurrency (e.g., 1000 USDC).
 The user specifies the service (Consulting Services) and amount, and the agent creates a payment link to be shared with the client.

 **When to Use:**
 This is suitable for professionals or businesses offering services and seeking to collect payments in cryptocurrency for a specific invoice.